 Class time will be faculty guided and discussion based.
 Groups are comprised of 10-12 students led by one to two faculty facilitators.
 The culinary medicine curriculum follows a specific format for each lesson:

-Each lesson will begin with a shared experience, comprised of learning a kitchen technique relevant to the day’s focus, cooking and sharing a healthy meal that illustrates nutrition health concepts.
-Students and instructors, including medical professionals and a chef from our partner organization Common Threads, prepare foods relevant to each session’s discussion in the NMH professional kitchen.
-At the end of each session, students and instructors gather to practice mindful eating and talk about the complex social and cultural functions of food via student-led article discussions.
+Each lesson will begin with a shared experience, comprised of learning kitchen techniques, preparing healthy plant-based cuisine relevant to the day’s health focus, and sharing a family-style meal.
+Students are guided by physicians from the Osher Center for Integrative Medicine and a chef faculty from our partner organization Common Threads.
+Over the meal students and faculty talk about the complex social and cultural functions of food via student-led article discussions.

 Throughout the teaching kitchen course, students participate in a service component teaching children about basic healthy nutrition concepts and easy hands-on food preparation.
 Medical students are able to apply the newly acquired knowledge by serving in established Common Threads programs as volunteers to foster healthy nutrition habits.
 CT has programs in many Chicago Public Schools and out-of-school programs, providing valuable education to children and families in at risk communities.
-Students will be expected to co-facilitate a minimum of 4 in-class sessions at Jenner Chicago Public Schools for grade-school children.
+Students will be expected to co-facilitate a minimum of 4 in-class sessions at local Chicago Public Schools for grade-school children.

 For additional information about any of our MD education programs, contact Nancy Heap.